szaumoor/ZS_WeaponOils/README.md

 This small mod simply adds a new class of items called "weapon oils".
 Essentially, they are consumable potions that apply a somewhat mild melee/ranged effect to your weapons.
 They are only distributed to stores so far.
 Compatibility with IWDEE not established yet, because I can't be bothered what stores there are and how to decide which stores make the most sense to place the items in.
 Feel free to offer feedback on this.

-I'm not a good writer, so the description are pretty boring, and the icons were lazily made, but I think they're visibly distinguishable enough.
+I'm not a good writer, so the descriptions are pretty boring, and the icons were lazily made, but I think they're visually  distinguishable enough.

-Theese are the list of available oils:
+These are the list of available oils:

 ### Igneous Oil
 Base price: 500 gp

-This oil will make your weapons inflict fire damage when coated with thitem.
+This oil will make your weapons inflict fire damage when coated with it.
 Since it is a natural substance, it won't be stopped by Magic Resistance.

 STATISTICS: